Perfect Manicotti consists of tender pasta shells, stuffed with a savory ricotta and mozarella cheese mixture, then topped with a rich tomato sauce!

 What is the Best Way to Stuff the Tubular Shaped Shells?

-There are a couple of ways to make this delicious family favorite in advance.
-The first is to assemble the dish in its entirety, cover and refrigerate.
+There are a two easy ways to make this delicious Italian family-favorite in advance.
+The first is to assemble and bake the dish in its entirety, cover and refrigerate.
 The second way is to make the sauce, cheese filling and boil the noodles.
-Store separately in air tight containers in the fridge.
+Store each separately in air tight containers in the fridge.
 On the day of serving, allow the cheese mixture to come to room temperature, fill the shells, re-heat the sauce, assemble the dish and bake.

 - 1 package Manicotti Shells (14 shells to a package)